Mock Interview Practice | AI Story Bank Builder

 Effective mock interview practice produces two outcomes: improved interview skills AND a reusable Story Bank.
 Practice without Story Bank building wastes the best answers you give.

 The Story Bank principle: Every mock interview surfaces strong behavioral stories.
 Without extraction and refinement, these stories are forgotten.
-AI mock interview platforms automatically capture STAR/SPAR stories from your answers, building a permanent library.
+AI mock interview platforms automatically capture stories using the right framework for each question type (STAR, SPAR, PREP, WHY, CASE), building a permanent library.

 The 3-interview minimum: MIT Sloan and Stanford GSB career coaches recommend 4-6 versatile stories.
 Each mock interview with Story Bank extraction yields 2-3 stories.
 After 3 sessions, you have 6-9 polished stories covering different competencies—portable to any future interview.